emestee/bk-emulator/README.md

 Compilation and use
 -------------------

 This is very old software, but as all good C code, it works ten and twenty years thereafter.
-I have successfully compiled it, booted a BK-0010.01 machine and played a game under Ubuntu 13.05, Linux 3.8.5 and libSDL 1.2.
+It has been recently modified to run on SDL2 and therefore should compile without issues on modern machines.

-* Make sure libsdl1.2 and its -dev packages are installed
+* Make sure libsdl2 and its -dev packages are installed
-* Edit the Makefile to correct the path to your libSDL.so
 * Run `make`
 * Run `./bk -?` for overview of emulation modes